 It is important to note that an Extension and Profile can be used concurrently to optimise the applicability of the REL to one specific application.
-DE 4.4.1 - Distribution of Coded Music, v2.0 10.3.7 Rights Data Dictionary

-Specifies a model and dictionary for clearly and consistently defining terms for use in rights expressions.
+The RDD specifies a model and dictionary for clearly and consistently defining terms for use in rights expressions.